wrathematics/getPass/README.md

 ## Installation

-There are currently no plans to submit this package to CRAN, but this is subject to change.
+The package is not yet available on CRAN.

 The development version is maintained on GitHub, and can easily be installed by any of the packages that offer installations from GitHub: